angular-redux/form/README.md

 This supports both [Template driven forms](https://angular.io/guide/forms) and [Reactive driven forms](https://angular.io/guide/reactive-forms).

-# CALL FOR MAINTAINERS

-This package was inherited from someone no longer with the organization.
-I myself don't actually use it, and support for reactive forms has languished due to my personal lack of a use case for them.

-In addition, the toolchain is a mess and kind of needs to cleaned out and replaced.

-It is currently on life-support compared to the main `store` package.

-Do you use angular-redux/form?
-Would you like to be a maintainer?
-Shoot us an issue and tag @e-schultz, @smithad15, and @sethdavenport.

 #### Template Driven

 For the simplest use-cases, the API is very straightforward.
 Your template